Garhwal Heroes FC: Garhwal FC era (2013–present)

 In 2013, GHFC also won the Delhi leg of the Manchester United Premier Cup, which is a nationwide U-16 club competition.
 As GHFC tries to attain sustainability of its operations, the partnership will strengthen the club's youth development and scouting network.

 In 2013, GHFC was rechristened as Garhwal Football Club (GFC) in order to fulfill the AFC Club Licensing Criteria laid down by the All India Football Federation (AIFF) – a step that would enable GFC to compete in the I-League – the highest level of professional football in the country.
 GFC brought about a major restructuring drive that would make it a complete club ready for the next generation.
-In addition to becoming an independent commercial entity as mandated by AIFF, GFC also set up a highly organized youth development system and a professional management team in order to be able to compete in the 2nd Division of the I-League.
-GFC has since been recognized as one of only 15 clubs that will compete in the 2nd Division I-League and the U-19 I League by the AIFF, on 7 June 2015.
-GFC finished runner up in All India Football Tournament in Pithoragarh, Uttarakhand.
+In addition to becoming an independent commercial entity as mandated by AIFF, GFC also set up a highly organized youth development system and a professional management team.
+They provide a pathway for player development to Bhaichung Bhutia Football Schools.
+BBFS players will be able to further their football development by playing professionally.
+GFC finished runners up in All India Football Tournament in Pithoragarh, Uttarakhand.

-In July 2021, Garhwal FC participated in the innagueal Delhi 2nd Division Qualifiers and moved through knockout stages from Group A.
+In July 2021, Garhwal FC participated in the Delhi 2nd Division Qualifiers and moved through knockout stages from group A. In August 2023, the club earned an I-League 3 spot to compete in the inaugural edition.